konecnyjakub/mytester/README.md

 ./vendor/bin/mytester tests/unit --filterExceptGroups one,two # only ThirdTest is run
 ```

+### PHPT tests

+Automated tests runner can also run .phpt files in the provided folder, you just need to add package *konecnyjakub/phpt-runner* to your (dev) dependencies.

+All .phpt files are considered one test suite, each file is reported as a test just like a method in a TestCase descendant.

+For description of the file format, see https://php.github.io/php-src/miscellaneous/writing-tests.html.

 ### Colorized output

 Automated tests runner can print results with colors, but it is not enabled by default.
 To use colors just pass argument *--colors* to the script.